intel/tcf/doc/02-guide-tests.rst

 but it might be a target that is physically connected to another via a USB cutter.
-The USB cutter is an object implementing a :class:`plugger interface <ttbl.things.impl_c>` which is configured as described in :module:`ttbl.things` in the config files.
+The USB cutter is an object implementing a :class:`plugger interface <ttbl.things.impl_c>` which is configured as described in :mod:`ttbl.things` in the config files.

 - to find available things to connect, use the `tcf thing-list` or within a test script, :meth:`tcfl.things.list